franmer2/demowikipedia/Readme.markdown

 ![sparkles](pictures/image107.png)

-Click on the "**Pipeline1**" (or another name if you renamed your pipeline) link to return to the top level of your pipeline.
+Click on the "**Pipeline1**" (or another name if you renamed your pipeline) link to return to the top level of your pipeline and remove the "Delete1" activity.

 ![sparkles](pictures/image108.jpg)